Hei Zijuan (Purple Leaf)

 - Picking Standard

-Purple leaf sheng puer cakes and teas are produced from the leaves of a very unique tea bush cultivar named Zi Juan in southwest Yunnan.
-The leaves of this bush are surprisingly purple at the very beginning of spring.
-However, if they are not harvested while young, they will eventually turn greener.
-Their purple color is indicative of an unusual richness in zinc and amino acids.
-To retain this nutrition and produce this unique sheng puer cake, the leaves can only be picked when they are still tender and dark purple, so they are usually harvested near the end of April.
-Our Purple Buds sheng puer cake comes from this same variety of tea cultivar, but consists of only delicate young buds.
-This Zi Juan purple tea leaf puer cake uses more tender leaves harvested at the traditional 1 bud 2-3 leaves puer plucking standard.
+Our Hei Zijuan (Purple Leaf) 2008 sheng puer cake is made from the leaves of a unique tea bush in southwest Yunnan named Zijuan.
+The leaves of this bush are surprisingly dark purple-red at the very beginning of spring.
+However, if they are not harvested while young, they will eventually turn green as they mature.
+Their purple color is indicative of an unusual richness in anthocyanin flavonoids, zinc, and amino acids.
+To retain this nutrition and produce this unique sheng puer cake, the leaves are usually harvested near the end of April when they are still tender and dark purple.
+This Zijuan purple tea leaf puer cake uses tender leaves harvested at the traditional one bud and two-to-three leaves puer plucking standard for fuller flavor that is very smooth and complex, with a lingering finish.

 Compared to the our purple buds cake, the purple leaf sheng puer cake has a deeper body.
 The richness in the nutrition of the tender leaves makes for a very smooth, complex flavor with a lingering finish.
 Additionally, the leaves’ richness in amino acids and their older vintage combine to yield a flavor without any bitterness at all.
 It is an excellent tea to drink now or continue to age.